 Six key criteria will drive the review process.
-Specific questions for each can be found on the application form:
+Specific questions for each can be found on the application form.

-I. Strength of the Cross-Sector Partnership (50 points).
+- I. Strength of the Cross-Sector Partnership (50 points).
 The submission should demonstrate that the project utilized a cross-sector partnership to implement a successful initiative and must provide a detailed account of how partners were involved in each stage of the initiative.
-Submissions that can show proof of formal public-philanthropic partnership efforts and demonstrated changes and improvements are highly desired.
+Submissions that can show proof of formal public-philanthropic partnership efforts and demonstrated changes and improvements are highly desired. - II.

-II.
 Locally Driven Outcomes (20 points).
 The submission should highlight the geographically focused nature of the foundation's work, the initiative's results, and a clear connection between the initiative's inputs and community outcomes, including how they have been or will be measured.
-A particular emphasis should be placed on how the initiative produces solutions driven by local needs and active community engagement.
+A particular emphasis should be placed on how the initiative produces solutions driven by local needs and active community engagement. - III.

-III.
 Partnerships that Advance HUD's Strategic Plan (15 points).
-The submission should illustrate how partnerships assist in the strategic creation of strong, sustainable, inclusive communities and quality affordable homes for all.
+The submission should illustrate how partnerships assist in the strategic creation of strong, sustainable, inclusive communities and quality affordable homes for all. - IV.

-IV.
 Lasting Impact (5 points).
-The submission should show how the effort has or will maintain a lasting impact in the community.

-V. Evidence-Based Innovation (5 points).
-The submission should discuss how the project/its partnership components are seen as innovative in the community and are guided by evidence and data-driven interventions.
-Please include supporting documentation to this effect, including letters of support, evaluation conclusions, or press coverage.
+The submission should show how the effort has created and will maintain a lasting impact in the community. - V. Evidence-Based Approach and/or Innovations (5 points).
+The submission should discuss how innovation shows up in this project or in the partnership.
+To what extend has an evidence-based approach been used to address community needs?
+Please include supporting documentation to this effect, including letters of support, evaluation conclusions, and/or press coverage. - VI.

-VI.
 Transferability (5 points).
 The submission should suggest how the program can provide useful, prescriptive measures for other communities similarly situated to replicate or adapt.